User Score: 5533

 Scheduled guests: --Rosemary Clooney (guest host, singer) --Julius LaRosa (singer) --Sam Levenson --The Ashtons (acrobatic troupe)

---The Nicholas Brothers, who tap dance to "Alligator Crawl" with six female dancers (Harlem Club set)
+--The Nicholas Brothers (dancers) - tap dance to "Alligator Crawl" with six female dancers (led by the widow of Bill Robinson).

---Jimmy Boyd - "Santa Came Down the Chimney" & "I Saw Mommy Kissing Santa Claus" (later in show Boyd does a stand-up routine)
+--Jimmy Boyd sings "Santa Got Stuck In The Chimney" & "I Saw Mommy Kissing Santa Claus."

---Manu (juggler who twirls knives to native drum beat)
+--Manu (juggler) - twirls knives to a native drum beat.

 --Eric Badicton (balancing act)

---Ed appears outside on Broadway showing onlookers a tank which was converted from an English car.
-A Czech family used the tank to escape from the Russians.
-Dorothy Haughton, a U.S. diplomat who helped the family escape, appears.
+--Ed appears outside on Broadway showing onlookers a tank which was converted from an English (or German) car, and used by a Czech family to escape from the Communists.

---Frankie Laine introduces Patty Bross of Union City, New Jersey, winner of the Columbia Records-Wurlitzer-Franki Laine national disk jocky contest.
+--Frankie Laine introduces Patty Bross of Union City (or Newark), New Jersey, winner of the Columbia Records-Wurlitzer-Franki Laine national disk jocky contest.

 Scheduled: --Charles Boyer (in a scene from "Don Juan in Hell") --Roberta Peters --Julius LaRosa --Sam Levenson --members of the Princeton Triangle Club